-At the moment we consider that the impact is unlikely to be disproportionately greater on households of different ethnicity within the working age group.
+At the moment we consider that the impact of any of the proposed changes to the scheme are unlikely to be disproportionately greater on households of different ethnicity within the working age group.
 There will be no difference in the way ethnic groups are treated under any new Council Tax Reduction scheme.
 However, some ethnic groups experience different levels of disadvantage and therefore they may find it more difficult to cope with the changes.
 This may be because they face unofficial discrimination in the job market and possibly because of access to skills including language skills are limited in some cases.